hphelion/documentation/moonshot/manage.troubleshooting.md

 ##### Solution

 * Verify a public network is configured in the Admin Node.
-* Redo the steps for Cloud Administration Node Internet Access prerequisite - see "Set Admin Node Prerequisites" in the HP Cloud OS Installation and Configuration Dashboard.
+* Redo the steps for Cloud Administration Node Internet Access prerequisite - see "Set Admin Node Prerequisites" in the HP Cloud OS for Moonshot Installation and Configuration Dashboard.
 * Correct the proxy entries and/or specify a different proxy host and/or port.

 You must do pre-work before starting cloud deployment.
 If there are any incorrect details, the entire operation needs to be re-done.